-They also ensured that the organization’s Security Operations Center (SOC) had visibility into all applications using data that held organizational risk.
+They also ensured that our security operations center (SOC) had visibility into all applications using data that held organizational risk.

-For Palo Alto Networks, establishing an effective Zero Trust methodology ensures that the company’s most valuable data assets remain secure and that there’s a way to enhance that security with increasing granularity over time.
-As it continues on the Zero Trust journey, this methodology supports ongoing digitization efforts and the InfoSec team’s work to improve Palo Alto Networks’ overall security posture.
+Establishing an effective Zero Trust methodology ensures that our company’s most valuable data assets remain secure and that there’s a way to enhance that security with increasing granularity over time.
+As we continue on our Zero Trust journey, this methodology supports Palo Alto Networks ongoing digitalization efforts and our InfoSec team’s work to improve our company’s overall security posture.

-Just as Browne’s first Zero Trust initiative helped to optimize Palo Alto Networks’ products, the ongoing Zero Trust process allows the InfoSec team to work with product developers to surface issues and provide feedback on product roadmaps.
-This has enabled the team to increase visibility into its own rapidly expanding data estate, simplify the management tools needed to support Zero Trust, and maintain the security it needs in an increasingly intense threat landscape.
+Just as our initial Zero Trust initiative helped to optimize Palo Alto Networks products, the ongoing Zero Trust process allows InfoSec to work with product developers to surface issues and provide feedback on product roadmaps.
+This has enabled the company to increase visibility into our own rapidly expanding data estate, simplify the management tools needed to support Zero Trust, and maintain the security we need in an increasingly intense threat landscape.

-As Palo Alto Networks delivers these product improvements to the market, it’s helping other organizations think about and implement an effective Zero Trust strategy.
-The challenges Palo Alto Networks surmounted are common to any enterprise with a significant digital estate; the approach Browne and his team defined brings the same benefits to every customer.
+As we deliver these product improvements to market, we’re helping other organizations think about and implement an effective Zero Trust strategy.
+The challenges we confronted and surmounted are common to any enterprise with a significant digital estate; the approach that Niall and his team defined brings the same benefits to every customer.

-One of the most significant benefits of the project has been the way a “follow the data” approach helps customers’ security leaders talk to their C-suites and boards about Zero Trust.
-“CIOs and CISOs can talk about protecting data versus talking about a thousand metrics nobody can follow,” Browne explains.
+One of the most significant benefits of the project has been the way a “follow the data” approach helps our customers’ security leaders talk to their C-suites and boards about Zero Trust.
+“CIOs and CISOs can talk about protecting data versus talking about a thousand metrics nobody can follow,” Niall says.
 “This is a story they can tell.”
 It’s a compelling story that allows security teams to achieve meaningful outcomes and demonstrate success.

-Developing an effective approach to Zero Trust is an important achievement for Palo Alto Networks.
-For Browne and his team, however, it’s only the beginning.
+Developing an effective approach to Zero Trust is an important achievement, for both Palo Alto Networks and the overall industry.
+But we realize it is only the beginning.
 Given the dynamic nature of today’s data, applications, networks, and cloud environments, there will always be a need to evolve a Zero Trust approach to keep pace with technology and business.

-That has the team looking ahead to new opportunities to increase the effectiveness of Palo Alto Networks’ Zero Trust approach.
-As it does, the InfoSec team will build on the cycle of self-improvement inherent in its own methodology—contributing to the product development that makes Palo Alto Networks the world’s leading provider of network security.
+Focusing on “next is now” has our teams continuously seeking new opportunities to increase the effectiveness of our Zero Trust approach, both for our own company’s benefit and for the benefit of our customers.
+By looking ahead, our InfoSec team will be able to continuously build on the cycle of self-improvement inherent in its own methodology—contributing to the product development that makes Palo Alto Networks the world’s leading provider of network security.